nemonik/hands-on-DevOps-gen2/README.md

 7. In the `docker` window that opens, select the gear icon in the upper-right portion of the window.
 8. Under `General` make sure `Start Docker Desktop when you log in` is checked off otherwise you will need to start docker everytime you restart your host.
 9. Then select `Resources` on the left-hand side of the window.
 10. As [Docker](https://docker.io) runs its containers in a virtual machine (VM), you will need to give this VM more processing power and host memory to run heavier container load.
 What you give the Docker Desktop](https://www.docker.com/products/docker-desktop) VM is dependent on two factors the resources your host can spare and the load the class containers will place on your host.
 I'd advise trying 8 CPUs and 12 GBs of memory and scale as you see fit.
+Also, the class brings in a good number of container images.
+Give you yourself a `Disk image size` of 60 GB or larger.
+Pay attention to how much of your disk image is being used.
 11. Click `Apply and Restart` to restart the Docker Desktop VM.
 The VM will take some amount of time to restart.
 The containers on the back of the whale icon (Moby Dock) will cycle the Apple menu bar will cycle until Docker is ready.

 #### 9.4.0.2.
 On Windows, install Docker Desktop